elastic/esqueue/readme.md

 timeout | `10000` | Timeout for the job, if different than the timeout configured on the queue. max_attempts | `3` | Number of times to re-trying assigning the job to a worker before giving up and failing. priority | `0` | Used to move jobs up the queue.
-Uses nice values from `-20` to `20`.
+Uses nice values from `-20` to `20`. created_by | null | Used to filter job documents by a creator identifier; meant to be consumed by external applications.

 ### Creating a worker